 The diagram below illustrates the six priority areas of the City over the next five years, which include, amongst others, housing and access to basic services.
-These six priorities will rest on three foundations essential to realise 'A City of Hope'.
-These foundational principles focus on the City to become more resilient, a more spatially and inclusive City and to be a capable and collaborative City government.
+These six priorities will rest on three foundations essential to realise 'a city of hope'.
+These foundational principles focus on the City to become more resilient and a more spatial and inclusive City, and to be a capable and collaborative City government.

-Figure 1: The IDP strategic plan comprising priorities and foundations that support the vision of creating a City of Hope
+Figure 1: The IDP strategic plan comprising priorities and foundations that support the vision of creating a city of hope